cmundle/daniel-hildreth-portfolio/about/index.md

 ---

-I enjoy working within all mediums of design; from desktop websites to mobile screens, branding and editorial pieces, plus anything else I can believe in.
+I enjoy working within all mediums of design; from desktop websites to mobile screens, branding and editorial pieces, plus anything else I believe in.
 I’m best at being open minded about all possibilities, paying attention to every point/pixel, and figuring out direct solutions for all problems that life throws.
 I enjoy working with global brands and local businesses on large to small design